• Skip to primary navigation

 Life expectancy: 11 to 13 years

-Not only will he keep you safe from harm, but he’s also attuned to your emotional state.
+Not only will the dog protect you from harm, but he’s also attuned to your emotional state.
 If you’re feeling anxious or down, he’ll stick by your side and offer silent comfort until you feel better again.

 Health conditions

 The Anatolian’s thick undercoat protects him from the elements.
-Most Anatolians have a short outer coat, but during shedding season, the dogs will need a thorough brushing-out every few days to remove the dead hair.
+Most Anatolians have a short outer coat, but during shedding season, the dogs will need a thorough brushing-out every few days to remove the dead hair from its white coat.

 As with all breeds, the Anatolian’s nails should be trimmed regularly.